zriyansh/signoz.io/blog/2022-03-08-opentelemetry-spring-boot.md

 ```

-**Run the application using the following commands.**
+**Run the application using the following commands:**

 ```
 ./mvnw package
 java -jar target/*.jar
 ```

-You can now access the application UI here: [http://localhost:8090/](http://localhost:8090/)
+If your application runs successfully, you will be able to access the application UI here: [http://localhost:8090/](http://localhost:8090/)

 <figure data-zoomable>
     <img src="/img/blog/2022/03/spring_boot_app.webp" alt="Spring PetClinic app accessed at port:8090"/>